PUBLICATIONS

 Date Jul 12, 2024

 Real World Impact: The Illinois Legislature has been busy this 2024 session, passing more than 10 new employment laws or amendments to existing employment laws in May 2024, only one of which in any manner helps employers.
-We provide a very brief synopsis of what each bill says and a more detailed analysis of each can be found [HERE].
+We provide a very brief synopsis of what each bill says and a more detailed analysis of each can be found here.
 These bills have passed both houses and all have been sent to Governor J. B. Pritzker for his signature in the last few weeks of June 2024.
 Importantly, this is a preview of what is likely coming, but any of this legislation can be amended, withdrawn, or vetoed prior to the Governor signing it into law.
 We will update this article when and if these bills are signed into law.

-Limitation to Biometric Information Privacy Act (BIPA)
+Limitation to Biometric Information Privacy Act (BIPA) [*This bill was signed into law on August 2, 2024]

 In perhaps the only amendment helpful to employers this legislative session, SB2979 provides some much-needed limitation on the concept of what constitutes a violation of BIPA.
 SB2979 states that for the purposes of both Subsections (b) and (d) of Section 15 of the Act (which prohibit collection or being in possession of biometric information without proper notice and consent), if a company is using the same biometric identifier (i.e. a fingerprint) or biometric information from the same person using the same method of collection, this will constitute a single violation of Section 15, and the person will be entitled to at most, one recovery under that section.
 (This is an improvement over the current version, which counts each fingerprint scan as a separate violation).
 Unfortunately, the legislation lacks language that would make the changes retroactive and protect companies that may have violated BIPA in the past.